top of page

 I rode four different Continental Ultra Sport II tires both on the front and rear.
 Because of the wear, the poor puncture protection, and its current origin in Mainland China, I would neither buy nor ride and therefore recommend these tires to anyone else.

-1. After mounting the tires they should be checked regularly visually for defects.
-In case of doubts, a local bike shop or mechanic should be asked for advice.
+1. Once the tires are mounted, they should be visually inspected regularly for any defects.
+If there are any concerns, it is advisable to consult a local bike shop or mechanic for guidance.

 A Word of Caution

-Always ride with a helmet and in a way that you are in control of the bike, not the other way around.
+Always wear a helmet and ensure you maintain control of the bike, rather than letting it control you.
 Ride responsibly, defensively, and safely!
-It is senseless to gain some seconds but spend weeks recovering in a hospital and/or at home!
-You, your body, your parents, your family, and your friends will surely appreciate your precautions during a bike ride.
+It's not worth saving a few seconds only to spend weeks recovering in a hospital or at home.
+You, your body, your parents, family, and friends will definitely appreciate your caution while biking.

 Ride carefully, Gerhard